NourEddinAlkhatib/Robotic-Arm-wx250/README.md

-# these are the files used for the Emarits Robotic Competion made by RIT, DFL, and KU.
+These are the files used for the Emirates Robotic Competition made by RIT, DFL, and KU.
-# it is a pick and place application to a random groccery items, using the interbotix WX250.
+It is a pick and place application to pick a random grocery items, using the interbotix WX250.